Mixing, malnormal subgroups and cohomology in degree one: Reduced cohomology

 \subsection{Virtual coboundary for groups acting on trees}

 There are clearly cases outside those described in the previous subsection where virtual coboundaries are useful.
 In this subsection, the setting is that of \cite{GJ}; as such the groups may not be finitely generated.
 These are groups acting on trees by automorphism.
-However, there is a compact subgroup (the stabiliser of some ``root'' vertex $x_0$) which make so that
+However, there is a compact subgroup (the stabiliser of some ``root'' vertex $x_0$) that has only countably many co-sets.
+This compact group together with a finite number of elements generate the group.

 The action of interest for such group is the action on the space $\ell^2_{alt}(E)$ of $\ell^2$-alternating functions on oriented edges (\ie $f(\vec{e}) = -f(\vec{e}^*)$ where $\vec{e}^*$ is the edge $\vec{e}$ with reversed orientation).
 The space $\ell^2_{alt}(E)$ is obviously contained in the space of all alternated functions, playing the r\^ole $W$ above.
 Note that in this context, there are no constant functions in $W$!